When it comes to diapering your child, it can be tough to know whether to go with a cloth diaper vs disposable diapers.

 This was a big factor we took into consideration before switching.

-In the end, we decided to wait until he turns two before we try potty training.
+In the end, we decided to wait until he turned at least two years old before we tried potty training.
 After calculating the costs, I determined it would take us approximately seven months to pay ourselves back for the initial start up cost of diapers.

 If you plan to have your baby or toddler in diapers for more than seven months, odds are you will save enough money to make the switch worthwhile!